Marie-Louise (conscript): History of use of the term

 The term is used as Marie-Louise in the singular and Marie-Louises or Maries-Louises in the plural.
 There is no precise historical definition for the name; historians are divided broadly into three camps.
 The most restrictive is that to those raised only in 1815 by the decrees of Empress Marie-Louise signed on 9 October 1813.
 Others use it to describe all conscripts of 1814 and 1815 and a third group for any of those conscripted between 1813 and 1815.
 The term now generally now applies to all young soldiers who served in the last years of the empire.

-The term is believed to have originated among the grognards of the Old Guard, as a manifestation of the black humour widespread in France towards the end of the war.
+The term is believed to have originated among the grognards ("grumblers") of the Old Guard, as a manifestation of the black humour widespread in France towards the end of the war.
 Although common in the writings of military veterans such as Fabvier it was not picked up by military historians for many years.
 Houssaye, writing in the 1880s, was the first to use it to refer to individuals - earlier historians had referred only to "young conscripts" or "inexperienced conscripts".

 The use of the term, with its associations with popular support for the Imperial cause, declined over time as political attitudes changes in France.
 Few textbooks of the pre-First World War years make use of the term.
 However, it saw a resurgence in popularity in 1914-15 as men were called up for duty in that war and came to be applied to this class also.
 Houssaye's quotation was used during this time to refer to the fervour of the new conscripts but the conscripts of this war were far better trained than their forebears.

-French soldier with the German army, Guy Sajer noted in his The Forgotten Soldier that young Germans drafted at the end of the Second World War were compared by him and his comrades to the Marie-Louise conscripts.
+A French soldier with the German army, Guy Sajer, noted in his The Forgotten Soldier that young Germans drafted at the end of the Second World War were compared by him and his comrades to the Marie-Louise conscripts.